Can Someone Live With You Without Being On The Lease?

 If a guest stays longer than the 15-day period, you may want to consider telling your landlord you would like to add them to the lease.
 If your landlord finds out you have someone living in your house for an extended period of time without you telling them, they may have the right to evict you.

 When your child turns 18 years old, it is typically a good idea to add them as a tenant to the lease agreement the next time it is up for renewal.
+Your landlord may ask you to add your children over 10 to the lease so they can run a background check.

 Can My Partner Live with Me Without Signing the Lease?

+Can someone live with you without being on the lease, if that someone is your partner?
 It depends on the situation and on the landlord.
 In some cases, roommates are not on the lease but are considered “tenants at will.”
 This means that they are allowed to live on the property, but they do not have the same legal protections as tenants who are on the lease.

 Rights of a Tenant That’s Not on the Lease